Siege of Saati: Aftermath

 The battle caused the Italians 2 dead (one of them was Lieutenant Cuomo) and 2 wounded, among the Basci-bazouk 3 dead, 1 wounded and 5 missing.
 That same evening Boretti sent a message to the Moncullo garrison in which he urgently asked for reinforcements, ammunition and provisions.
-From Moncullo on the morning of January 26 the column led by Lieutenant Colonel Tommaso De Cristoforis left to rescue Boretti and was attacked and destroyed by the troops of Ras Alula near Dogali.

-Given the desperate situation, Major Boretti had no choice but to abandon the fort of Saati, which he did on the evening of January 27, arriving in Moncullo at dawn the following day, without being sighted by the enemy troops.
+From Moncullo, on the morning of January 26, the column led by Lieutenant Colonel Tommaso De Cristoforis left carrying provisions for Boretti; that day it was attacked and destroyed by the troops of Ras Alula near Dogali.
+Major Boretti, instructed by general Carlo Gené, had no choice but to abandon the fort of Saati, which he did on the evening of January 27, arriving in Moncullo at dawn the following day, without being sighted by the enemy troops.
 Saati was then permanently occupied by the Italians in March 1887.